Perverse schobers, stability conditions and quadratic differentials I: Arc system kits for perverse schobers

 \section{Arc system kits for perverse schobers}

 For the entire section, we fix a weighted marked surface $\sow$, with a mixed-angulation $\AS$.
 We denote by $\Sgh=\dAS$ the dual S-graph of the mixed-angulation.
-We further fix a commutative ring $k$.

-In \Cref{sec:EfromF}, we introduce the setup of this section, based on perverse schobers parameterized by \emph{extended S-graphs} and the effect of flips of S-graph on perverse schobers.
-In \Cref{sec:arcsystemkit}, we introduce the notion of an arc system kit for a perverse schober parameterized by such an extended S-graph.
+In \Cref{sec:EfromF}, we introduce the setup of this section, based on perverse schobers parametrized by \emph{extended S-graphs} and the effect of flips of S-graph on perverse schobers.
+In \Cref{sec:arcsystemkit}, we introduce the notion of an arc system kit for a perverse schober parametrized by such an extended S-graph.
 In \Cref{sec:objfromarcs,sec:Hom-Int}, we describe how to associate to each graded arc a global section of a perverse schober equipped with an arc system kit, and study their properties.
 In the final \Cref{subsec:flipsrevisited} we describe how arc system kits can be transported along flips of the S-graph.
+Combining the different results of this section, we obtain the main result \Cref{thm:tilt=flip}, stating that for positive arc system kits, flips of an $S$-graph induce a simple tilt on the corresponding simple-minded collections.

 \edge{\eta}